Arrow Right Caret Close

 What I Cover

-I currently cover the federal agencies at the center of Trump’s foreign affairs agenda and the corporations that help carry it out.
-Most recently, I wrote about the Biden administration’s State Department and how top officials there repeatedly disregarded government experts and appeared to flout U.S. law in order to continue supplying weapons of war to Israel.
+I currently cover the federal agencies at the center of President Donald Trump’s foreign affairs agenda.
+Most recently, a colleague and I wrote about how the administration dismantled the U.S. Agency for International Development and the deadly fallout abroad.
+That work was recognized with an Overseas Press Club Award and George Polk Award.
+It was also a finalist for the Pulitzer Prize.
+Previously, I wrote about the Biden administration’s State Department, where top officials appeared to flout U.S. law in order to continue supplying weapons of war to Israel.

 My Background